Murdo-C/captainmurdo.github.io/work.md

 Once we completed our discovery phase I transitioned to service design lead, supported by a team of four business analysts, two designers and a technical architect.
 I led them through the agile delivery of the prototype digital catalogue, including requirements gathering, mock-ups and Axure RP wireframe builds, iterating this based on further user testing and ultimately delivering a detailed service design.
 I used the the Value Proposition Canvas and Business Model Canvas (see [Strategyzer](https://strategyzer.com/canvas)) as the basis for the service design and delivery model.

 The service and catalogue were designed and built using the [Scottish Approach to Service Design](http://designwithscotland.scot), the mygov.scot [Design Standards](https://resources.mygov.scot/design-standards/) and the UK Government Digital Services's [Digital Service Standard](https://www.gov.uk/service-manual/service-standard).
 Throughout the project we used tools like personas, journey mapping and sense-making to conduct our research, requirements gathering and user stories for the technical build and communicated our findings to the organisation through show and tells and our research wall.
 The final prototype catalogue was built in HTML, CSS, and JS using Bootstrap.

-### Business Analysis & Service Design
-#### Local Authority
-As the business analyst for a digital transformation pilot for children's service, I facilitated workshops in order to map and document various user journeys and service processes to understand the key pain points.
-Following this analysis, I supported the service design and business case development using Lean's waste principles as the basis for cost/benefit analysis.

-Working with a mobility solutions provider, we designed the future vision for children's services within the local authority and performed a pilot to test the business case.
-The pilot demonstrated a reduction in the average health visit of 20%, with a further 60% identified for validation in future phases.
-Our solution was approved for further roll-out and additional analysis to understand the case for further system integration.

-### Customer Experience & Operational Readiness Assurance
-#### Major UK Bank
-As the UK banking market continues to go through a major shake-up, one of the largest banks asked for a review of their latest product launch - ensuring regulatory compliance, operational readiness and a well-designed customer experience.
-As the Customer Experience specialist for the project, I challenged the bank's design and delivery teams to ensure each aspect of the customer journey had been thoughtfully considered and was supported by the necessary business processes and technology.

-My observations and recommendations, framed through the core customer journey, were used to demonstrate to the regulator that the bank had effectively designed the solution and that any identified gaps would be addressed in the remaining development time.

-### User Experience Review & Business Case Development
-#### Social Housing Association
-Throughout this project I was user experience lead.
-I developed a collection of user personas based on current state customer journey mapping, user research interviews and user observations.
-From this, our team analysed the key user pain points and motiviations to articulate a vision for the organisation's future digital strategy.
-The outline business cases we developed estimated over £1m in savings per annum and the [transformation programme](https://www.contractsfinder.service.gov.uk/Notice/ac392d08-aa10-4ca1-af40-72faee16d3cb?p=@8=UFQxUlRRPT0=NjJNT0) was approved by the executive team on this basis.

-I also delivered a comprehensive usability review of the organisation's desktop and mobile (iOS and Android) web experiences, providing comparison to their peer group and recommendations to align with good practice UX.
-This was based on key user stories and includes aspects such as accessibility, performance and content design.

 ---